ChatGPT's answer to: "What is Network Automation?"

 I don’t believe the role of a network engineer is changing such that we need to become programmers and data scientists, but what I do see is a growing trend to be very skilled in knowing how to collect and analyze a tremendous amount of dynamic and ephemeral information.

 NetBrain recently announced a very promising technology that aims to tackle this analytics challenge – they call it Executable Runbooks.
 Basically, a Runbook offers a way to automatically collect and analyze network data.
 Since these Runbooks can be adapted (by programmers and non-programmers alike) they can be used to perform analytics for any network function.
-The example below is a Runbook which was written to analyze OSPF routing design.
+The example below is a Runbook that was written to analyze OSPF routing design.